Program Requirements and Opportunities

 The math minor requires five courses in mathematics at Bryn Mawr or Haverford.

-Any of the courses from other departments listed in the above Math Electives description can be counted as a mathematics course towards the minor.
+Any of the courses from other departments listed below in the Math Electives section can be counted as a mathematics course towards the minor.
 These courses may only be counted as 200-level courses for the purposes of the math minor, regardless of their course numbers within their own departments.
 At most one course may double-count towards both your major and the math minor.

 It may also be possible to count certain math courses taken at other colleges and universities towards the math minor.
 This will always require special permission from the Mathematics Department.